zonebuilders/zonebuilder/paper/foss4g/foss4g-zonebuilder-abstract.md

 # Notes

-This paper was submitted at a time when the R spatial community is seeking to engage more proactively in the wider FOSS4G movement: <https://github.com/r-spatial/discuss/blob/master/osgeo-email.md>
+This paper was submitted at a time when the R spatial community is seeking to engage more proactively in the wider FOSS4G movement and aims to take a small step in that direction.
+See <https://github.com/r-spatial/discuss/blob/master/osgeo-email.md> for details.

+# Authors

+Robin Lovelace (1)

+Martijn Tennekes (2)

+Dustin Carlino (3)

+(1) University of Leeds

+(2) Centraal Bureau voor de Statistiek

+(3) Lead developer of A/B Street